sdkman/sdkman-extensions/README.md

     gvm-<command> <arg1> [argz]

+The extensions should then define a function containing the name of the new command as follows:

+	function __gvmtool_<command> {
+		//code
+	}

 Any such custom extensions must be placed in the `ext` folder under your GVM directory (usually `~/.gvm`).

 This may then be invoked from the command line by: